 During the past decade outboard engines have grown dramatically in size, popularity, and reliability, with technological advancements so important that the once-settled two-stroke versus four-stroke debate has been re-opened, alternative fuel outboards have become a viable option, and significant benefits like joystick steering are now a consideration.
 So, how will you know which outboard to choose?
 Truth be told there aren’t many “bad” options on the market these days, but there certainly are some stand-outs that warrant some added attention.
 So before you make any moves, be sure to check out these 10 best-of-the-best outboard engines.

 In 2014 when the new Suzuki DF25 hit the market, it was the very first outboard of its size to incorporate battery-less EFI.
 This enables reliable one- to two-tug starting—for real.
-We tested one for an entire season and never ever had to pull the starter cord a third time.
+We tested one for three entire seasons and rarely had to pull the starter cord more than once.
 EFI also improves fuel efficiency.
 But perhaps the biggest advantage to eliminating the carburetor is that the closed pressurized system doesn’t leave any fuel exposed to the air, which eliminates most of the ethanol issues that plague small carbureted engines.

 The DF25 also has a unique air intake system which improves performance; check out a video by our Outboard Expert of the Suzuki 25 and 30 outboards to learn more.